| Title: | Code generation and linting functions for R packages |

 nothing

-is a package development tool used in r-lib
+use_standalone that works with analysis projectsusethis::use_standalone is a package development tool used in r-lib to

-to share useful functions between packages without creating a hard dependency
+share useful functions between packages without creating a hard dependency on

 repo_spec |